hitsub2/spark-on-eks/Step.md

 ### Prepare eksctl yaml files

 eksctl leverage yaml files to create eks cluster which is more production-ready than aws console.
+In this workshop, we will use the existing VPC, if you do not provide VPC info in the yaml, eksctl will create a new VPC for you.
+More examples: https://github.com/eksctl-io/eksctl/tree/main/examples

 The yaml need to be changed accordingly: